One Finger Ukulele

 Play the music you do now, in any key, while using only one finger on the fretboard!

-I designed One Finger Ukulele because my old hands were wearing out and because I knew someone who’d lost his left thumb and a finger in an accident but still wanted to play.
+I designed One Finger Ukulele based on the "power chord" concept, because my old hands were wearing out and because I knew someone who’d lost his left thumb and a finger in an accident but still wanted to play.
 It hurt for me to quickly switch between chord shapes and he could no longer do some shapes at all.

 With One Finger Ukulele, by tuning a baritone differently or re-stringing and retuning a tenor uke, you can play all the chords you need to all the songs you want to play, by only barring one finger.
-And by adding a few single note licks here and there, you can play rich, full, performance level accompaniments to sing along with.
-For newbies, we offer quality, low cost ukuleles that have been customized with chord markers along the neck, or you can tweak a spare ukulele that you already own in the same way.You can check out our ukuleles HERE.
+And, by adding a few single note licks here and there, you can play rich, full, performance level accompaniments to sing along with.

 One Finger Ukulele is an easy to learn method of playing that uses a different tuning of the instrument.
 This alternate tuning will allow you to play almost every chord in any uke songbook while using only one finger on the fretboard.
 The basic concepts are these: